-Grief is an individual road; it is okay to cry, even to be depressed, because those are natural responses to our loss.
-Notwithstanding our loss, we should never stay in the state of grief.
-When we grieve we repair ourselves from our loss, not loss itself, is the hope for the future we hold on to.
+Grief is an individual road; it is okay to cry, even to be depressed because those are natural responses to our loss.
+Notwithstanding our loss, we should never stay in a state of grief.
+When we grieve, we repair ourselves from our loss, not the loss itself, is the hope for the future we hold on to.

-The recovery time is individual as well, it may takes less compare others.
-But since this is not a comparison game and we should take the necessary time our soul requires to heal.
-In all honesty, we may never heal completely from our loss, we learn to live with it and deal with it.
+The recovery time is individual as well; it may take less compare to others.
+But since this is not a comparison game and we should take the necessary time, our soul must heal.
+In all honesty, we may never recover completely from our loss.
+We learn to live with it and deal with it.

 The Five Stages of Grief

-The Five Stages of Grief where first introduced by Dr. Elisabeth Kübler-Ross on her book On Death and Dying (1969).
+Dr. Elisabeth Kübler-Ross introduced The Five Stages of Grief in her book On Death and Dying (1969).
 Since then, they have been used as a model of understanding grief.
 The stages are denial, anger, bargaining, depression, and acceptance.
-Although you may find them in this order, it does not mean you have got go through them in this particular order.
-I believe, as I mentioned before, to grieve is individual and since we are different from each other, our grief is distinctive to us too.
+Although you may find them in this order, it does not mean you have got to go through them in this particular order.
+As I mentioned before, to grieve is individual, and since we are different from each other, our grief is distinctive to us.

-It helps, however, to know these stages in order to understand our feelings and what we are going through.
+However, it helps to know these stages to understand our feelings and what we are going through.
 For instance, after the initial shock, I felt depressed.
 No denial, no anger, no bargaining.
 Right into depression.
-The kind of depression where you seem as usual but under your smile there is sorrow.
-I carry on with my business, but my heart yearn my mami (mom).
+The kind of depression where you seem as usual, but under your smile, there is sorrow.
+I carry on with my business, but my heart yearned for my “mami” (mom).

-I have to insist that these stages are not a one-size-fit-all kind of scheme.
-In fact, these stages where originally meant to understand the terminally ill patients and their process of acceptance of death.
+I have to insist that these stages are not a one-size-fits-all kind of scheme.
+These stages were initially meant to understand the terminally ill patients and their process of acceptance of death.
 Nevertheless, we as relatives also undergo a similar process as they do.
-We, like Dr. Kübler-Ross terminally ill patients, also enter in denial, anger, bargaining, depression and acceptance.
+Like Dr. Kübler-Ross terminally ill patients, we enter in denial, anger, bargaining, depression, and acceptance.
 But that does not mean our grief should follow those stages or any parameter of time.
 Remember, there is no correct way to grieve.

 To Grieve is Personal

 Grief is individual.
 We feel what we feel.
 It is personal, mine.
-My own way to deal with my loss.
+The grief I feel is my way of dealing with loss.
 Understanding this helped me deal with my feelings.
 I took my time.
-Grief is a road one have to go alone.Grief is a road one have to go alone.
+Grief is a road one has to go alone.Grief is a road one has to go alone.
 Click To Tweet

 Unfortunately, many people, with good intentions, I’m sure, try to underestimate grief or at least the process.
 The generalization of our feelings only exacerbates the problem.
 The grieving person needs their time.
 Is okay to leave them alone.
 What’s more, and I’m talking from my experience, it helps the most when we are left to deal with our feelings by ourselves.
 We do not feel pressured.

 Many nights I found my son crying for his grandma.
-He didn’t want anyone to see him crying.
-He felt the need to remain strong.
-One time I entered his room and told him it was okay to cry, that if he needed to, he should cry all the times he have to.
+He didn’t want anyone to see him crying as he thought he needed to remain strong.
+One time I entered his room and told him it was okay to cry, that if he needed to, he should cry all the times necessary.
 I believe he was not expecting that.
-He just said, thank you.
+He just said thank you.

-In another occasion, I talked to him, I told him that it was okay to feel pain, to feel sad, to miss her.
-That if he wanted to he could use those feelings to draw or paint, since that is what he likes to do.
+On another occasion, I talked to him, I told him that it was okay to feel pain, feel sad, and miss her.
+He could use those feelings to draw or paint if he wanted to since that is what he likes to do.
 So, he did.
 He learned to channel his pain into his art.
 He knows that if he needs to talk to me, he can.
-I will never force him to talk nor to stop his feelings.
-More importantly, I told him, that he is the only one that can help him get through his grief.
+I will never force him to speak nor to stop his feelings.
+More importantly, I told him that he is the only one that can help him get through his grief.

 Now, he is doing okay.
-Has come to accept grandma is gone but his love for her is still strong.
-That he can feel her near when he draw something or when he listened to music she liked.
-He found his own way though grief.
+Has come to accept grandma is gone, but his love for her is still strong.
+That he can feel her near when he draws something or when he listens to music she liked.
+He found his own way through grief.

 Like him, I cried many nights… and days while doing the dishes.
 He would find me crying and just hug me.
-He knew I had to do it alone, just like he has done.
-We helped each other by not interfering with each other grief process.
-We knew we supported each other by respecting our space.
-By not pressuring or rushing our grief.
+He knew I had to do it alone like he has done.
+We helped each other by not interfering with each other’s grief process.
+We knew we supported each other by respecting our space by not pressuring or rushing our grief.

 Giving Time Some Time to Grieve

-Like magic, we start to smile instead of tears when a though of our loved one comes to mind.
-We start to appreciate those memories.
-Memories that for some reason, we have never thought of until then.
+Like magic, we start to smile instead of tears when the thought of our loved one comes to mind.
+We begin to appreciate those memories.
+Memories that, for some reason, we have never thought of until then.
 We re-live moments, not to make ourselves sad but to value their time with us.
 It is then when we know we are starting to heal.
 It is then when we know we have accepted their departure.

-No one is prepared for the loss of a loved one.
-Even when we know is better for them to end their suffering.
-It is human nature.
-We do not want to let go.
+No one is prepared for losing a loved one – even when we know it is better to end their suffering.
+It is human nature to not want to let go.
 It is not selfish.
-In our unconscious we know is better that way, but our conscious tells us otherwise.
-We think if we accept their death we are betraying the love we have for each other.
+In our unconscious, we know it is better that way, but our conscious tells us otherwise.
+We think if we accept their death, we are betraying the love we have for each other.

-In her last days, my mom/grandma, was unable to talk, but from our last conversation we both knew the love we have for each other.
-We told our goodbyes without knowing it was going to be the last time we would talked.
+In her last days, my mom/grandma was unable to talk, but we both knew the love we have for each other from our last conversation.
+We told our goodbyes without knowing it was going to be the last time we would talk.
 Now, with time, I have come to accept her death.
 Acceptance of the void left in our family.
 Acceptance of the things I cannot change, and acceptance of life and death.